Internal Audit Trailer

 Internal Audits are conducted primarily pursuant to an annual audit plan of activities that is developed by the Director of Internal Audit.
 Audits may also be requested by management.
 Some of the benefits of an Internal Audit includes:

-Objective: To provides a confidential means for employees and citizens to anonymously report suspected wrongdoing, including waste, fraud, and abuse of PGCPS resources.
+Objective: To provide a confidential means for employees and citizens to anonymously report suspected wrongdoing, including waste, fraud, and abuse of PGCPS resources.
 Phone calls and online reports may be submitted directly to an independent, third-party hotline vendor.

 Scope: Phone calls received through the hotline or similar sources (e.g. mail).